Alice-Divya/Auto-WCEBleedGen-Challenge-2023/README.md

 Before running the code, we need to organize the classification dataset in the above format.
 ### How to run classification model
 **1. Training**

+**Installing dependencies**

-The main file that is used to train our best model (ResNet50) is - ``train.py``.
+The first step for training the model is to installing the necessary dependencies.
+It can be achieved by `` pip install -r requirements.txt`` .The main file that is used to train our best model (ResNet50) is  ``train.py``.
 To train this model we used the following bash script (batch size should be adjusted depending on how many samples to be fit into the GPU RAM, and corresponding paths for training data should be changed before running the bash command)